bataragaradu/rbblog-gatsby/content/posts/algorithm/2020-09-26/index.md

 ---
-title: My first post using Novela by Narative
+title: Algorithm Tips and Tricks
-author: Dennis Brotzky
+author: Bataraga Radu
-date: 2019-04-30
+date: 2020-04-20
-hero: ./images/hero.jpg
+hero: ./../images/hero.jpg
-excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
+excerpt: You are given an algorithm problem.
+How do you proceed?
 ---

 **You are given an algorithm problem.
 How do you proceed?**